menandmice/micetro_docs/guides/user-manual/webapp_user_management.rst

 .. meta::
-   :description: User management information including how to add user accounts and more, in the Micetro web application
+   :description: User management information including how to add, edit or remove user accounts and more, in the Micetro web application
    :keywords: user, management, Micetro, web app

 .. _webapp-user-management: